Neenah-Nodaway Yacht Club

 Yacht club based in U.S.

 The Neenah-Nodaway Yacht Club (NNYC) is an American yacht club based in Neenah, Wisconsin.
-Founded in 1864 as the Neenah Yacht Club, it merged in 1905 with the Nodaway Yacht Club, which had formed to promote one-design boats.
-The club marked its 150th anniversary in 2014 with a celebration featuring keynote speaker Gary Jobson.
+Founded in 1864 as the Neenah Yacht Club, it merged in 1905 with the Nodaway Yacht Club, which had been established to promote one-design boats.
+The club marked its 150th anniversary in 2014, featuring keynote speaker Gary Jobson.

 NNYC participates in Lake Winnebago events and supports the Fox Valley Sailing School, as well as other community programs.

 Neenah-Nodaway's stated goals include: